Westpac Review: | Updated for 2026

 Westpac is regulated by Financial Conduct Authority (FCA), Prudential Regulation Authority (PRA).

-Westpac, as a business, has a strong collection of rules for ensuring honest trading onto its platform.
+Westpac, as a company, has a powerful collection of rules for ensuring honest trading onto its platform.
 For information encryption functions, it supplies an industry-standard secure socket layer (SSL).

 Westpac Awards